chartjs/Chart.js/docs/docs/general/options.md

 - `datasetIndex`: index of the current dataset
 - `active`: true if element is active (hovered)

-**Important**: since the context can represent different types of entities (dataset, data, etc.), some properties may be `undefined` so be sure to test any context property before using it.
+**Important**: since the context can represent different types of entities (dataset, data, ticks, etc.), some properties may be `undefined` so be sure to test any context property before using it.